tracevision/public_documantation/docs/01_Requests_and_Responses.md

 ### Requests to API

-To make calls you need to send HTTP GET or POST request to API endpoint with required and optional parameters.
-This call also should be signed with OAuth.
+To make calls you'll need to send an HTTPS GET or POST request to an API endpoint with required and optional parameters.
+This call should also be signed with OAuth.

-Each sport type supported by API server has its own domain for API calls.
-Also API version number is included to address.
-There are two supported sports and base API URL looks like this:
+Each sport type supported by the API server has its own domain for API calls.
+An API version number is also included in the address.
+There are two supported sports and base API URLs:

 * Skiing and snowboarding: https://www.alpinereplay.com/api/v1
 * Surfing: https://surf.activereplay.com/api/v1

 Further in this documentation you will see a list of API methods that look like this: "GET /users/self".
-This means that you can send HTTP GET request to https://www.alpinereplay.com/api/v1/users/self or to https://surf.activereplay.com/api/v1/users/self.
-Sport related data inside response depends on URL domain.
+This means that you can send an HTTPS GET request to https://www.alpinereplay.com/api/v1/users/self or to https://surf.activereplay.com/api/v1/users/self.
+Sport related data inside the response depends on URL domain.

 ### API responses

-API uses JSON format in response.
-It always contains boolean `success` property which represents status of request.
+The Trace API uses the JSON format in responses because JSON is made from awesomesauce.
+The response will always contain boolean `success` property which represents status of request.

 If request was successful response will contain `success` equals to `true` and `data` property with response data.
-Also HTTP code 200 for response.
+There will also be an HTTP code 200 for the response.<br /><br />

 Example of response data with array:
 ```javascript